 - a.
 The Bureau issues public weather and flood warning products before and during a flood.
 These may include: - Severe Thunderstorm Warnings Detailed issued for all capital cities and surrounding areas when individual severe thunderstorms are within range of the capital city radars. - Severe Thunderstorm Warnings Broad-based issued for the entire Australian State or territories affected highlighting broad areas where severe storms may occur within the next 3 hours. - Severe Weather Warnings with reference to heavy rainfall and/or storm surge. - Flood Watches. - Flood Warnings. - b.
 Dam Owners will utilise the Dam Emergency Plan to provide warnings and information to NSW SES and communities (where appropriate). - c.
-NSW SES Incident Controllers will issue the following NSW SES Flood Warnings aligning to the Australian Warning System: - Advice - Watch and Act - Emergency Warning - d.
+NSW SES Incident Controllers will issue the following NSW SES Flood Warnings aligning to the Australian Warning System: - Advice. - Watch and Act - Emergency Warning - d.
 NSW SES liaises with the Bureau to discuss the development of flood warnings as required. - e.
 NSW SES provides alerts and deliver flood information to affected communities using a combination of public information. - f.
 NSW SES may request supporting agencies redistribute NSW SES alerts and information, including through the provision of doorknocking teams. - g.
-Road closure information will be provided to the community through the following agencies/methods: - Local Government Council websites. - Transport for NSW 'Live Traffic' website: www.livetraffic.com - h.
+Road closure information will be provided to the community through the following agencies/methods: - Local Government Council websites. - Transport for NSW 'Live Traffic' website: www.livetraffic.com or 'Transport Info Line': 131 500.
+VMS messaging on roadways may also be used to advise motorists. - h.
 The Public Information and Inquiry Centre will be established by NSW Police Force where required to provide information regarding evacuees and emergency information.
-Contact details will be broadcast once the centre is established. - i.
+Contact details will be broadcast once the centre is established.

+i.
 The Disaster Welfare Assistance Line will be established by Disaster Welfare Services where required to provide information on welfare services and assistance.
 Assistance line contact details will be broadcast once Disaster Welfare Services commence.